kipos-lang/kipos/Roadmap.md

 - [x] track module through somehowwww
 - [ ] do a little compiler

+- [ ] modules ...
+I need to do a dependency graph of modules too

+WHAT ABOUT SUBMODULES
+you know what, I think I do want submodules.
+In fact, which if I use nesting as being submodules? that seems kinda natural, right? a module can be anonymous, in which case it can't really be referenced but it can also be named

+ok so you can like have a definition, and the anonymous submodule inhabited by the toplevel's children has like ... documentation? and tests? that's kinda cool.

+OR you could have a docstring toplevel, and have the submodule be named, and the docstring is the documentation for the thing.

 ## A Little Compiler

 - [ ] want to be able to show in the debug sidebar ... the compiled output of a thing.